zhisbug/ray-scalable-ml-design/collective-in-ray/RFC-202011-collective-in-ray.md

 The above code tries to do two parallel send/recv between two workers A and B using NCCL APIs, and use `ray.get()` to trigger the round trip.
 It will hang.

 #### GPU Stream Management
-NCCL calls need to carefully synchronize GPU streams between workers to ensure correctness, and manage multiple asynchronous GPU streams on each worker to ensure performance.
-This could be realized using the python bindings of CUDA runtime APIs in Cupy.
-We haven't figured out the optimal way to allocate/manage streams, but a good reference is the `ProcessGroupNCCL.hpp` in PyTorch.
+Making NCCL calls need to manage multiple asynchronous GPU streams on each worker to ensure performance, while carefully synchronize GPU streams between workers and GPUs to ensure correctness.
+Engineering-wise this could be realized using the python bindings of CUDA runtime APIs in Cupy, but we haven't figured out the optimal way to allocate/manage streams yet.
+A good reference is the [ProcessGroupNCCL.hpp](https://github.com/pytorch/pytorch/blob/master/torch/lib/c10d/ProcessGroupNCCL.hpp) in PyTorch.

-#### Multiple Concurrent CollectiveGroup
+#### Multiple Concurrent Collective Groups
-In some cases (e.g. model parallelism + data parallelism) we might create multiple CollectiveGroups, in which some groups perform `allreduce` synchronization of gradients for data parallelism, while other groups perform `send/recv` P2P communications between two model partitions.
-This might require creating multiple `CollectiveGroups` within a  same pool of Ray actors or tasks, which in turn requires managing collective communicators, communication threads, and GPU streams.
-We need to figure out some details on this later during implementation.
+In some cases (e.g. model parallelism + data parallelism) we might create multiple `CollectiveGroups` within a same pool of Ray actors or tasks, in which some groups perform `allreduce` synchronization of gradients for data parallelism, while other groups perform `send/recv` P2P communications between two model partitions.
+This might require carefully managing collective communicators, communication threads, and GPU streams and will complicate the implementation.
+We need to figure out more details on this later during implementation.

+#### Compatibility with AWS g4dn.12xlarge
+We found some compability issue between Ray and NCCL on AWS g4dn.12xlarge.

 ### Alternative Design
 #### Alternative #1: a C++ Architecture with Python Bindings